FinalSurgery/ansible-tutorial-gcp/README.md

 # ansible-tutorial-gcp
-## ANSIBLE

 ## What is ansible?

 Ansible is a configuration automation platform that is easy to use and makes initialization and configuration of machines simple, replicable and scalable.

 ## How it works?
 Ansible in essence SSH’s into your machines and performs changes to the os configuration as defined by your ansible playbook written in YAML.
+This is also known as agentless, meaning there is nothing to install on the target machines.

 ## How to set it up?
 Just like terraform, you need to create service account credentials though your UI and download the JSON key to your directory. if you want to follow along with this tutorial rename the key to key.json

 You also need to install the latest version of ansible, the easiest way I found to do so is to [use the PIP method in ansible install playbook](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-with-pip).
 It installs globally the latest version every time.
 I’ve had issues with the apt method.
 For me it installed a very old version causing some issues with the newer features.
+You may have noticed from the PIP installation that Ansible is a product created in python, this also means that you can add to it in python by creating your own modules.

 ## What is an inventory?
 Ansible manages machines, to manage the machines you need to identify them and group them so that actions can be performed on a large scale.
 This is done through an inventory, for the majority of ansible inventories are static, GCP and other clouds provide configurations for how to create a dynamic inventory.
 A dynamic inventory adds and substracts machines depending on their availbility.
 In this example I create two VM's in terraform and classify them in an inventory, the playbook is then ran which installs a LAMP stack on one machine and installs mysql client on another to test the connectivity of the LAMP stack and the existance of the database on the separate hard drive.